 The Colorado Symphony Orchestra has gone ahead with its plans for a weed-themed concert series in Denver starting in May, despite warnings from city officials the events could be illegal.

-Plans for the four-concert fundraising series ran into trouble earlier in the month when Denver’s city attorney pointed out that an art gallery reserved for the first three concerts could be considered a public space, even if it’s normally used for private events.
+Plans for the four-concert fundraising series ran into trouble earlier in the month when Denver’s city attorney pointed out that an art gallery reserved for the first three concerts could be considered a public space,

 That means any pot smoking would be illegal, as the state’s weed law bans public consumption.
 Orchestra officials planned to set up a private smoking area outside the gallery for patrons who wished to indulge.